coding-to-music/battlecode2021/README.md

 # - Begin MIT Content
 ### - Java version 8
 # Install Java Release 8
-## Installation Instructions for Java JDK
+## Installation Instructions for Java JDK using OpenJava - we won't use this but it is another option
 If you're unsure how to install the JDK, you can find instructions for all operating systems here (pay attention to PATH and CLASSPATH).

 https://docs.datastax.com/en/jdk-install/doc/jdk-install/installOpenJdkDeb.html